-- Do not rub eyes or touch your mouth with hands while working with pesticides.
+- Do not rub your eyes or touch your mouth with your hands while working with pesticides.

-- Do not use mouth to siphon liquid materials or to blow out a clogged spray nozzle.
+- Do not use your mouth to siphon liquid materials or blow out a clogged spray nozzle.

 - Do not spray near electrical power lines.

 - Do not fill tanks completely when spraying hilly areas using spraying equipment pulled by a tractor.

 - Do not spray if the wind speed is more than 8 km/h (5 mph) or if the air temperature is above 30°C (86°F).
 Consult regulations - ultra-low volume spraying may have different requirements.